systematic-magic/AgingPubMed/editorials_html.rst

 10.1.
 Check that font type and size is consistent across all sections (except for References) of the article.

 10.2.
-Check that there is a period (.) at the end of the Abstract text.

-10.3.
-Check that no references are being called out in the Abstract text.

-10.4.
 Check all website addresses in article text:

 	- Check that all website addresses are hyperlinked.